GVCUTV/mapReduce/README.md

 ## Configuration File

-`config.yaml` should list the workers and specify how many of them are mappers and reducers.
+`config.yaml` should list the workers and specify how many of them are mappers.
 For example:
 ```yaml
 workers:
   - "localhost:50051"